 Just as sun-lovers have special adaptations for life in the sun, shade-loving plants also have unique characteristics that allow them to make the most of the available light on their side of the garden.
-These unique features are called the shade avoidance response.
-Here’s some of them:
+These unique features are called the ‘shade avoidance’ response:

 - Shade plants tend to have larger and longer leaves to provide more surface area to allow them to capture as much light as possible.

 - Leaf configurations of shade-loving plants have less overlap than plants growing in high sun areas not to waste one morsel of light in the shade.